yuri-me/MEWS_Data_task_solution/README.md

 # MEWS Data Task Solution

 The premium hotel prospers with crafting personalized experience to each guest.
-The hotel manager wants to learn more about the customers and asks you to analyse reservations of his hotel.
+The hotel manager wants to learn more about the customers and asks to analyse reservations of his hotel.
-Using only SQL, the task is to
+Using only SQL, the task is to report on the following:

-1)
-2)
+- What are the popular choices of booking rates (table `rate`, columns `ShortRateName` or `RateName`) for different segments of customers (table `reservation`, columns `AgeGroup`, `Gender`, `NationalityCode`)?

+- What are the typical guests who do online check-in?
+Is it somehow different when you compare reservations created across different weekdays (table `reservation`, `IsOnlineCheckin` column)?

+The briefing is a shortened version of the [data analyst task crafted by Mews Systems](https://github.com/MewsSystems/developers/tree/master/DataScience#mews-data-analyst-task).

+[ ] data disclaimer / I direcly refer to source of the data.

+## Assets

+Two CSV files `rates` and `reservations` that you can load into SQL database, or you can use `import_mssql.sql` file that contains the same data in the form of queries to create the db tables and insert all the data.

+All asset rights belong to Mews Systems.
+The data is used to exemplify SQL queries.

-[ ] what will be intro?
+[ ] add links to my gist
-[ ] use reference to MEWS original task
+[ ] Continue here

-The task itself is located at [MewsSystems depository](https://github.com/MewsSystems/developers/tree/master/DataScience#mews-data-analyst-task).

 The data was imported into local SQL database with tables "rate" and "reservation".

-## Part 1 SQL Queries for Tech Lead

 ### 1) What are the popular choices of booking rates (table `rate`, columns `ShortRateName` or `RateName`) for different segments of customers (table `reservation`, columns `AgeGroup`, `Gender`, `NationalityCode`)?